 The Possible Positives

-Computers actually provide a terrific way to supplement children’s education and learning.
+Computers provide a terrific way to supplement children’s education and learning.
 In fact, recent research shows that computer use can increase a young child’s readiness for school.
-The U.S. Department of Commerce also says that computer use by school-age children benefits academic growth, increases communication skills, expands their world view and promotes creativity.
-So at least to some extent, computer use can actually be beneficial.
+The U.S. Department of Commerce also says that computer use by young children benefits academic growth increases communication skills, expands their world view and promotes creativity.
+So at least to some extent, computer use can be beneficial.

 The Potential Negatives